 Is it too much asking protection from the miniature Schnauzers?
 Just because this small fella doesn’t look much dangerous is it mean he can’t do a guard job?
 Let’s dig in, and let’s figure out if miniature schnauzers are protective dogs.

-Although miniature schnauzers alert, fearless dogs, they cannot be protective mainly due to the size.
-Since they are very sensitive to incoming threats and unusual activities, they can be made to be protective by unique training methods, training alert bark, obedience training, and proven tactics.
+Although miniature schnauzers alert, fearless dogs, they cannot be protective mainly due to their size.
+Since they are very sensitive to incoming threats and unusual activities, they can be made to be protective by unique training methods, training alert bark, obedience training, & proven tactics.

 So how can you train your schnauzer to be protective?
 Are they suitable as watchdogs or guard dogs?
 How do you make sure that your dog is trained enough to be an excellent protective dog?
 Let’s find out!

 Can miniature schnauzers be protective?
 Can they protect your family?

 The miniature schnauzer is a breed of schnauzer type size in small.
 They usually weigh 4.5-6.8kg (female) and 5.0 to 8.2kg (male).

 They have a double coat, and usually, the coat colors are black, pepper and salt, black and silver, and pure white.

 Though they are smaller in size.
 They are a very active, affectionate, and playful breed.
 They are very sensitive to any kind of threat and bark when they see an incoming stranger.